QuantEcon/lecture-python.myst/lectures/svd_intro.md

 $$

-**Step 2: Compute the covariance matrix:** Then because we want to extract the relationships between variables rather than just their magnitude, in other words, we want to know how they can explain each other, we compute the covariance matrix of $B$.
+**Step 2: Compute the covariance matrix:**

+Then because we want to extract the relationships between variables rather than just their magnitude, in other words, we want to know how they can explain each other, we compute the covariance matrix of $B$.

 $$
-C = \frac{1}{{n}} B^T  B
+C = \frac{1}{{n}} B^\top  B
 $$

 **Step 3: Decompose the covariance matrix and arrange the singular values:**

 If the matrix $C$ is diagonalizable, we can eigendecompose it, find its eigenvalues and rearrange the eigenvalue and eigenvector matrices in a decreasing other.

 If $C$ is not diagonalizable, we can perform an SVD of $C$:

 $$
 \begin{align}